lab11/grid-watch/README.md

-Grid Watch
+GridWatch
 ==========

-Grid watch is a system for monitoring the state of the power grid using just smart phones.
+GridWatch is a system for monitoring the state of the power grid using just smart phones.
 Phones running the GridWatch application monitor their status for power change events (when the phone goes from charging to not charging).
 This transition could signal a power outage, but is likely just the user